-At present, India holds the second position in the world in agricultural production.
+At present, the Agriculture Market in India holds the second position in the world in agricultural production.
 It also contributes a major share in the Gross Domestic Product (GDP) of the country.
 In addition, the sector recruits about 50 % of the entire manpower.

 Regardless of the fact that there has been a gradual slump in its contribution to the GDP of the country, Agriculture is currently the biggest industry in India.
 On the whole, it plays a key role in the socio-economic growth of the country.
 In terms of agricultural contribution, some of the most developed states are Punjab, Uttar Pradesh, Madhya Pradesh, Haryana, Bihar, Andhra Pradesh, Maharashtra, West Bengal, and Gujarat.
 The total arable territory in India is 15,73,50,000 km2, which represents about 52,92 % of the overall land zone of the country.
 Arable Land is diminishing because of continuous strain from an ever-increasing number of inhabitants and growing urbanization.